-In connection with the closure of the Climate facility located in Quilmes, Argentina in 2014, the Company contributed land and building with a net book value of \$3 million to the local municipality for the benefit of former employees.
-The Company also recorded \$8 million during the year ended December 31, 2014, to adjust recoverable value-added taxes to net realizable value attributable to business exit activities.
+In connection with the closure of the Climate facilities located in Argentina in 2016 and 2014, the Company contributed land and building with a net book value of \$2 million and \$3 million, respectively, to the local municipality for the benefit of former employees.
+The Company also recorded (gains) losses of \$(1) million and \$8 million during the years ended December 31, 2016 and 2014, respectively, to adjust recoverable value-added taxes to net realizable value attributable to business exit activities.

-Net Earnings (Loss) Per Share Attributable to Visteon: Basic earnings per share is calculated by dividing net income attributable to Visteon, after deducting undistributed income allocated to participating securities, by the average number of shares of common stock outstanding.
+Net Earnings (Loss) Per Share Attributable to Visteon: Basic earnings per share is calculated by dividing net income attributable to Visteon, by the average number of shares of common stock outstanding.
 Diluted earnings per share is computed by dividing net income by the average number of common and potential dilutive common shares outstanding after deducting undistributed income allocated to participating securities.
 Performance based share units are considered contingently issuable shares, and are included in the computation of diluted earnings per share if their conditions have been satisfied as if the reporting date was the end of the contingency period.

 Cash and Equivalents: The Company considers all highly liquid investments purchased with a maturity of three months or less, including short-term time deposits, commercial paper, repurchase agreements and money market funds to be cash equivalents.
-As of December 31, 2015 the Company's cash balances are invested in a diversified portfolio of cash and cash equivalents including money market funds, commercial paper rated A2/P2 and above with maturity under three months, time deposits and other short-term cash investments, which mature under three months with highly rated banking institutions.
+As of December 31, 2016 the Company's cash balances are invested in a diversified portfolio of cash and highly liquid cash equivalents including money market funds, commercial paper rated A2/P2 and above with maturity under three months, time deposits and other short-term cash investments, which mature under three months with highly rated banking institutions.
 The cost of such funds approximates fair value based on the nature of the investment.

 Short-Term Investments: Short-term investments of \$47 million as of December 31, 2015 include corporate bonds, asset backed securities and commercial paper with maturities between three and twelve months held as part of the Company's separately managed accounts.
 The cost of these Level 1 investments approximates fair value.
+These investments were liquidated during the first quarter of 2016.

-Restricted Cash: Restricted cash represents amounts designated for uses other than current operations and includes \$6 million related to a Letter of Credit Facility, and \$2 million related to cash collateral for other corporate purposes at December 31, 2015.
+Restricted Cash: Restricted cash represents amounts designated for uses other than current operations and includes \$3 million related to a Letter of Credit Facility, and \$1 million related to cash collateral for other corporate purposes as of December 31, 2016.

-Accounts Receivable: Accounts receivable are stated at amounts estimated by management to be the realizable value.
+Accounts Receivable: Accounts receivable are stated at cost less an allowance for bad debts.
 An allowance for doubtful accounts is recorded when it is probable amounts will not be collected based on specific identification of customer circumstances or age of the receivable.
-The allowance for doubtful accounts balance was \$14 million and \$12 million at December 31, 2015 and 2014, respectively.
-Included in Selling, general and administrative expenses are provisions for estimated uncollectible accounts receivable of \$4 million, \$1 million and less than \$1 million for the years ended December 31, 2015 and 2014, and 2013.
+The allowance for doubtful accounts balance was \$10 million and \$14 million as of December 31, 2016 and 2015, respectively.
+Included in selling, general and administrative expenses are provisions for estimated uncollectible accounts receivable of \$2 million, \$4 million and less than \$1 million for the years ended December 31, 2016 and 2015, and 2014.
+Accounts are written off against the allowance when collection efforts have been exhausted.